Documentation – Current v24.2

 ithdr36Imatest 36-patch High Dynamic Range (HDR) chart

 on 8×10 film.
-Dmax > 6.0.
+Dmax ≥ 6.0.

 This chart is produced with a high-precision LVT film recording process for the highest density range, lowest noise, and finest detail.
+The HDR chart on the right has one or two extra layers covering the bottom 14 patches.

 Lightbox

-• Much more uniform illumination.
+• Highly uniform illumination.

 • Intensity is adjustable via a hardware knob, WIFI, or USB from 30-10,000 lux: a range of over 300:1, making it suitable for measurements from near-daylight to extremely dim light.